ARMmbed/BLEIntros/Docs/Advanced/Bootloader.md

 2. If the BOOTADDR register is set to an address different from ``0xFFFFFFFF``, the SoftDevice assumes that the boot loader vector table is located at this address.
 Interrupts are then forwarded to the boot loader at this address and execution will be started at the boot loader reset handler.

-##Setup to Forward Control to the Application
+##Setup to forward control to the application

 After being handed control, the boot loader looks for an application at the end of the SoftDevice (if it fails to find one, it sets up the DFUService and waits for a new firmware).